 Using excessive force when breaking up a fight or kicking someone out of a bar or business is an act of negligence.
 It is a breach of the bouncer’s duties to use unreasonable force in performing the tasks of his or her job.
 If this breach of duty causes injuries to others, the bouncer could be responsible for damages.
 Yet in Missouri and Kansas, employers are vicariously liable for most employee actions if the employee was working at the time.
 The establishment that hired the bouncer or security guard, therefore, may be responsible for repaying victims.

-A lawsuit against an establishment for vicarious liability will take the form of a personal injury claim in Kansas City.
+A lawsuit against an establishment for vicarious liability will take the form of a Kansas City personal injury attorney.
 As a victim, you or your lawyer would have to establish that the bouncer caused your injuries and was an on-duty employee of the business at the time of the incident.
 If you or your lawyer can prove negligence and establish vicarious liability, the business could owe you compensation for your injuries and medical bills.

 Negligent Security and Premises Liability